jonnitto/Jonnitto.PrettyEmbedYoutube/README.md

 ```

 The `--no-update` command prevent the automatic update of the dependencies.
 After the package was added to your theme `composer.json`, go back to the root of the Neos installation and run `composer update`.
 Et voilà!
 Your desired package is now installed correctly.

-## PrettyEmbedCollection

-This package is member of the [PrettyEmbedCollection] which contains following packages:

-- [PrettyEmbedVideo]
-- [PrettyEmbedVimeo]
-- [PrettyEmbedYoutube]

-If you install the PrettyEmbedCollection the video players get grouped into an own group in the node-inspector; otherwise, they will be in the default group.

 ## FAQ